Learn how your VA Benefits and Original Medicare work

 VA Benefits and Medicare

-It is important to note that Veteran’s (VA) plans and Medicare do not supplement each other.
+It is important to know that Veteran’s (VA) plans and Medicare do not supplement each other.
 In other words: VA plans only cover care at VA facilities, and Medicare only covers care at Medicare assigned doctors and hospitals.
-These plans do not overlap.

 Should You Enroll in Medicare Part A If You Have VA Benefits?

 Yes.
 You can have both Medicare and Veterans (VA) benefits at the same time.
 It is strongly recommended that all veterans enroll in Medicare Part A (Hospital Coverage) when they turn 65 and generally there is no additional cost for Part A. This will allow you receive hospital coverage should you go to a non-VA facility.
-According to the VA’s website “[We] encourages you to keep your private [Medicare] health insurance.”
+According to the VA’s website “All Veterans are encourage you to enroll in Medicare health insurance.”
 Source: VA.gov

 Should You Get Medicare Part B If You Have VA Benefits?